Environmental Science and Policy

 ENV 326 Seminar: Environmental Justice and Natural Resource Management (4 Credits)

-This course will examine the connections between natural resource management and environmental justice in the US and the Global South.
-We will study the benefits and limits of traditional top-down approaches to the management of forests, land, fisheries, biodiversity, underground resources, water, food, and genomes in different parts of the world.
-By discussing case studies of environmental justice issues from tar sands mining in Alberta to the impact of biofuels and GMOs on local populations in Mexico, students will question and rethink the management of natural resources.
+This course examines the connections between natural resource management and environmental justice in the US and the Global South.
+The class studies the benefits and limits of traditional top-down approaches to the management of forests, land, fisheries, biodiversity, underground resources, water, food and genomes in different parts of the world.
+By discussing case studies of environmental justice issues from tar sands mining in Alberta to the impact of biofuels and GMOs on local populations in Mexico, students question and rethink the management of natural resources.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {S}

 Fall, Spring, Annually